-Last Updated on April 26, 2022 by Toya
+Last Updated on June 1, 2023 by Toya

 But, if you’re doing keto, you must be asking yourself, what can I use as a keto substitute for thickeners?
 Well, you will never need to ask this question again!
-Because today, I’ve listed all the best keto thickeners that you can use to thicken up your soups, gravies, sauces and more!
+Because today, I’ve listed all the best keto thickeners that you can use to thicken up your soups, gravies, sauces, and more!

 Best keto thickeners for all types of keto recipes

-You can use them in the whole seed form or use ground chia seeds in your favorite keto dishes.
+You can use them in whole-seed form or use ground chia seeds in your favorite keto dishes.
 Many people think that you must either pulverize them or use them in ground form.

 Xanthan gum powder

 If you’ve been doing keto for more than a day you’ve likely heard of xanthan gum.
 Xanthan is a food additive that has become a very popular keto pantry staple.

 Guar gum powder

-Like xanthan gum powder, it is also used in many low carb baked goods, as well as salad dressings to prevent the separation of oil and liquid, sauces, gravies, soups, smoothies, stews, puddings and frozen desserts.
+Like xanthan gum powder, it is also used in many low carb baked goods, as well as salad dressings to prevent the separation of oil and liquid, sauces, gravies, soups, smoothies, stews, puddings, and frozen desserts.
 Use 1/2 teaspoon for every cup of liquid.